Verified Purchase reviews are the gold standard for Amazon reviews. They hold more weight, both for rankings and converting customers.

 Verified Purchase reviews also hold more weight in Amazon’s algorithms.

-While the specifics of Amazon’s system are a closely guarded secret, it’s widely believed that they use a machine-learning model to give some reviews more weight in their star rating system – as this investigation by Wired looks at.
+While the specifics of Amazon’s system are a closely guarded secret (which they keep secret to stop those who try to game the system), it’s widely believed that they use a machine-learning model to give some reviews more weight in their star rating system – as this investigation by Wired looks at.

 So your product’s overall star rating is not necessarily an average of all your reviews.
 If all of your high rated reviews are unverified, your rating is likely to be a lot lower than expected.

-This means less verified purchase reviews will result in a lower rating, leading to lower search rankings and less click from search results.
+This means reviews actually affect product rankings too.
+Having fewer verified purchase reviews will result in a lower rating, leading to lower search rankings and less clicks from search results.

 “Good” Reviews – What Makes a Review Trustworthy?